Erdogan's new central bank chief gives hope for Turkey's economic recovery - ExBulletin

 Recent political appointments will now have to turn into political action for investors to be convinced that this turn to orthodoxy is the real deal,” he said.

-The next steps are crucial as the economy struggles with a collapsing currency and inflation at a still high 39.5%.
+The next steps are crucial as the economy grapples with a collapsing currency and inflation at a still high level of 39.5%.
 The central bank will meet later this month to decide on interest rates, a key indicator of developments in Turkey’s economy.

-In recent years, Erdogan has fired three central bank governors for failing to comply with his rate-cutting policy.
+In recent years, Erdogan has fired three central bank governors for failing to comply with his rate cut policies.

 Erkan must have the freedom to raise interest rates sharply, Peach said.
 “A sharp rise in interest rates from around 8.5% to around 20% would send a very strong signal that this is a credible policy change.”